silvercircle/silvercircle.github.io/_got-theories/got-theories-tyrion.md

 What we have **not** seen is **how** Tyrion convinced Cersei to come back for further negotiations.
 Later we learned about her sinister plan to betray the people of Westeros by denying them all support in the upcoming battle(s) against the Night King.
-This disgusts Jaime so much that he ultimately decides to leave her and King's Landing to ride north.
+This disgusts Jaime so much that he ultimately decides to leave her and King's Landing to ride north, risking his own death at the hands of Ser Zombified.

 **The big question here are:**{:ul}

 * Does Tyrion know anything about that evil plan to use the Night King against the people of Westeros?
 * If he does indeed know, how will he use this knowledge?
-Will he warn Daenerys or will he change sides?
+Will he warn Daenerys or will he change sides and support his sister during the upcoming events of the final season?

-Or maybe he **DID** already change sides?
+Or maybe he **did** already change sides?
 Some people believe that Tyrion has been sabotaging Daenerys' war efforts ever since they arrived in Dragonstone.
 The fact that his "*clever plans*" earned Daenerys some significant losses in the first couple of episodes in connection with his status as able strategist whose planning never before failed so hard, has the potential to fuel some